bruno-ponne/coding-the-past/_posts/2023-01-24-Historical-Weather-Data.md

  <br>

-# Coding the past: using ggplot in R
+# Coding the past: graphical data analysis with r

 ## 1. Loading historical weather data with *fread*